 - (A) Design and construction of buildings, structures and facilities exempt from the Florida Building Code.
-Pursuant to §154.104(B)1 of this ordinance, buildings, structures, and facilities that are exempt from the Florida Building Code, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
-Structures exempt from the Florida Building Code that are not walled and roofed buildings shall comply with the requirements of §154.307 of this ordinance. - (B) Buildings and structures seaward of the coastal construction control line.
-If extending, in whole or in part, seaward of the coastal construction control line and also located, in whole or in part, in a flood hazard area: - (1) Buildings and structures shall be designed and constructed to comply with the more restrictive applicable requirements of the Florida Building Code, Building §3109 and §1612 or Florida Building Code, Residential §R322. - (2) Minor structures and non-habitable major structures as defined in §161.54, F.S., shall be designed and constructed to comply with the intent and applicable provisions of this ordinance and ASCE 24. - (C) Existing residential buildings.
-Existing residential buildings (including manufactured homes) that were constructed between December 31, 1974 and December 31, 2006 in compliance with the flood protection and elevation requirements in effect at the time of construction and that are not located in coastal high hazard areas (Zone V or Zone A seaward of the Coastal Construction Control Line), shall, if proposed work is determined pursuant to Section 154.103(D) to be:

-- (1) Substantial improvement, not be required to elevate above the base flood elevation, except reconstruction as a new structure (or replacement with a new manufactured home) shall be in compliance with the Florida Building Code, Residential; or - (2) Repair of substantial damage, be required to comply with the Florida Building Code, Existing Building.
+Pursuant to § 154.104(B)1 of this ordinance Code, buildings, structures, and facilities that are exempt from the Florida Building Code, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood-resistant construction requirements of ASCE 24.
+Structures exempt from the Florida Building Code that are not walled and roofed buildings shall comply with the requirements of § 154.307 of this ordinance Code. - (B) Buildings and structures seaward of the eCoastal eConstruction eControl |L|ine.
+If extending, in whole or in part, seaward of the CCCL coastal construction control line and also located, in whole or in part, in a flood hazard area: - (1) Buildings and structures shall be designed and constructed to comply with the more restrictive applicable requirements of the Florida Building Code, Building § 3109 and § 1612 or Florida Building Code, Residential § R322. - (2) Minor structures and non-habitable major structures as defined in F.S. § 161.54, shall be designed and constructed to comply with the intent and applicable provisions of this ordinance Code and ASCE 24. - (C) Existing residential buildings.
+Existing residential buildings (including manufactured homes) that were constructed between December 31, 1974 and December 31, 2006 in compliance with the flood protection and elevation requirements in effect at the time of construction and that are not located in coastal high hazard areas (Zone V or Zone A seaward of the coastal construction control line), shall, if proposed work is determined pursuant to § 154.103(D) to be: - (1) Substantial improvement, not be required to elevate above the base flood elevation, except reconstruction as a new structure (or replacement with a new manufactured home) shall be in compliance with the Florida Building Code, Residential; or - (2) Repair of substantial damage, be required to comply with the Florida Building Code, Existing Building. - (C) Accessory structures.
+Accessory structures are permitted below the base flood elevation provided the accessory structures are used only for parking or storage and: - (1) If located in special flood hazard areas (Zone A/AE) other than coastal high hazard areas, are one-story and not larger than 600 sq. ft. and have flood openings in accordance with Section R322.2 of the Florida Building Code, Residential. - (2) If located in coastal high hazard areas (Zone V/VE), are not located below elevated buildings and are not larger than 100 sq. ft. - (3) Are anchored to resist flotation, collapse or lateral movement resulting from flood loads. - (4) Have flood damage-resistant materials used below the base flood elevation plus one (1) foot. - (5) Have mechanical, plumbing and electrical systems, including plumbing fixtures, elevated to or above the base flood elevation plus one (1) foot.

-154.302 SUBDIVISIONS
+154.302 Subdivisions.